X icon white, transparent background.

 The employee perspective

-But the initial retention agreement might not be satisfactory to both parties.
+There are scenarios, though, in which the initial retention agreement might not be satisfactory to both parties.
 Employees may need to suggest some modifications or reject it outright.
 Here are some points you should consider before asking an employee to sign a retention agreement:

 What would motivate them to stay at the company? — If someone considers resigning, the retention agreement should address the biggest underlying causes.
 For example, if a team member is hoping for an internal promotion but doesn’t qualify for any open positions, the agreement could include a new job title.